SanderRonde/VSCode-Gerrit/README.md

 ### Push for review

 The Gerrit extension also adds a "Push for review" button in your git panel.
 It's the vertical line with a circle in the middle.
 When you click it, the extension will run `git review` for you.
 If all goes well it then allows you to open the link online, among some other actions.

+### URI handler

+This extension registers a URI handler for `vscode://sanderronde.vscode-gerrit` URIs.
+These allow you to open files and changes in your editor.
+You can either check out the changes or simply preview them.
+An example use case for this is sending a "view in your editor" link to your coworker so they can inspect your changes in their editor instead of in the web view.

+The following (all optional) fields are supported:

+-   `changeID` - The relevant change.
+If not supplied, defaults to the currently checked out change.
+Must have the format `I[0-9a-f]{40}` (so not just the patch number).
+-   `patchSet` - The relevant patch set.
+If not supplied, defaults to the latest patch set.
+Must be a number.
+-   `checkout` - If provided, the change will be checked out.
+If not, the change will be previewed.
+-   `file` - The file to open.
+-   `line` - The line to scroll to.

+Some examples:

+-   `vscode://sanderronde.vscode-gerrit?changeID=I1234567890abcdef1234567890abcdef12345678&checkout` - Checks out a change
+-   `vscode://sanderronde.vscode-gerrit?changeID=I1234567890abcdef1234567890abcdef12345678&file=index.ts&line=10` - Previews a file in a change without checking it out
+-   `vscode://sanderronde.vscode-gerrit?changeID=I1234567890abcdef1234567890abcdef12345678&checkout&patchset=2` - Checks out an old patchset of a change

 ### Stream events